cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

   - Send sentences of the form "Tom bought 5 apples for $10" to the ``purchaseStream``.
-    You can send sentences either by using a ``curl`` call, using the ``inject-data`` script included in the example's ``/bin`` directory, or using the CDAP Console.
+    You can send sentences either by using a ``curl`` call, using the ``inject-data`` script included in the example's ``/bin`` directory, or by using the CDAP Console.
   - The ``PurchaseFlow`` reads the ``purchaseStream`` and converts every input String into a Purchase object and stores the object in the *purchases* Dataset.
-  - User profile information for the user can be added using ``curl`` call which gets stored in the *userProfiles* Dataset.
+  - User profile information for the user can be added by using ``curl`` calls (or another method) which are then stored in the *userProfiles* Dataset.
   - The ``CatalogLookupService`` fetches the catalog id for a given product.
 The CatalogLookupService is called from the PurchaseStore Flowlet.
 The host and port of the CatalogLookupService is discovered using the Service discovery framework.
   - The ``UserProfileService`` is responsible for storing and retrieving the user information for a given user id from the *userProfiles* Dataset.
-The host and port of the UserProfileService is discovered using Service discovery framework.
+The host and port of the ``UserProfileService`` is discovered using the Service discovery framework.
   - When scheduled by the ``PurchaseHistoryWorkFlow``, the ``PurchaseHistoryBuilder`` MapReduce job reads the *purchases* Dataset.
 It fetches the user profile information, if it is available, from the ``UserProfileService`` and creates a purchase history.
 It stores the purchase history in the